-The Master of Education in School Counseling curriculum is designed to meet the needs of graduate students wishing to pursue school counseling positions in elementary, middle, or secondary schools.
+The Master of Education in School Counseling is a 60 credit hour curriculum designed to meet the needs of graduate students wishing to pursue school counseling positions in elementary, middle, or secondary schools.
 Students who complete this coursework will satisfy academic requirements for K-12 school counselor licensure in the State of Ohio.

 - PROFESSIONAL SCHOOL COUNSELOR may offer counseling services in a school setting.
 The scope of practice for an Ohio Professional School Counselor includes assisting students, teachers, parents, and other educators in helping children learn.
 Services provided include counseling with individuals and with groups; intervening with parents and teachers; consulting with community agency personnel; coordinating mental health programming in schools; and developing, delivering, managing, and evaluating a counseling program.